 Section 3.
 President

-The President shall be the principle executive officer of TEACH and subject to the control of the Board of Directors, shall in general supervise and lead all of the business affairs of TEACH.
-The President shall, when present, preside at all meetings of the Board of Directors and he/she may sign, with the Secretary or any other proper officer thereunto authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors or the by-laws to some other officer or agent of TEACH or shall be required by law to be otherwise signed or executed, and in general shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board of Directors from time to time.
+The President shall be the principal executive officer of TEACH and subject to the control of the Board of Directors, shall in general supervise and lead all of the business affairs of TEACH.
+The President shall, when present, preside at all meetings of the Board of Directors and he/she may sign, with the Secretary or any other proper officer thereunto authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors or the bylaws to some other officer or agent of TEACH or shall be required by law to be otherwise signed or executed, and in general shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board of Directors from time to time.

 Section 4.
 Vice President